-Most laptops tend to offer such features a mere gimmicks in order to sell more laptops, something not entirely foreign to Acer.
+Most laptops tend to offer such features as mere gimmicks in order to sell more laptops, something not entirely foreign to Acer.
 That said, the unboxing of the Alpha 12 was quite impressive from the onset, even before unleashing any of the said features.
 So can Acer’s 2-in-1 laptop do enough to take on the heavyweights in this category, more specifically against the likes of Microsoft’s Surface?

 Build and Design

 As already mentioned, there are a few noticeable traits about the Switch Alpha 12 that make the unit stand out.
 Firstly, it has a really slim design, measuring just 15mm.
 The detachable keyboard cover is also quite thin, and doesn’t add much more to the overall weight or thickness of the Alpha 12.
 The unit weighs in at 1.25KG, which is reasonable on its own, but not when compared to the lighter Lenovo Ideapad Miix 700 and HP Spectre x2.
-WIthout the keyboard, the Alpha 12 weighs 908g.
-None of these, however, compare to Microsoft’s Surface Pro 4, which measures in at 8.45 thickness and a weight of 786g without the keyboard.
+Without the keyboard, the Alpha 12 weighs 908g.
+None of these, however, compared to Microsoft’s Surface Pro 4, which measures in at 8.45 thickness and a weight of 786g without the keyboard.

 There are a number of ports on the unit, which include a USB 3.0 port, USB Type-C port, power jack, microSD card slot, Bluetooth 4.0, Wi-Fi, and an auxiliary mic/headphone combo jack.
 When compared to the other laptops in this category, the Alpha 12 fairs reasonably better in this regard.